 - The submission has not been previously published nor is it before another journal for consideration; or an explanation has been provided in Comments to the Editor.

-- All identifying author information has been removed from the submission file as per the provided instructions.
+- All identifying author information has been removed from the main article submission file as per the provided instructions.
 Please note that this is not required for book reviews.

 - The text is double-spaced; uses a 12-point font; employs italics, rather than underlining (except with URL addresses).